jdmsharpe/chesscpp/README.md

 The first two modes use SDL for a graphical interface, which is a library I'm familiar with from past projects.

-The computer player uses a basic minimax algorithm implementation with a default search depth of 3 to evaluate future board positions.
+The computer player uses a basic minimax algorithm implementation with a default search depth of 3 plies (half-moves) to evaluate future board positions.
 The depth can be incremented with `p` and decremented with `m`.

 Users can also choose their desired color against the computer player with `-w`, `-b`, or `-r` (white, black, and random, respectively).
 Note that these options are not supported in two-player mode.